Mow Your Own Lawn

 Magic.

 One of the wonders of our neighborhood was the “ditch” that ran through it, carving a massive, winding crevice the length of the subdivision.
-Practically speaking, the purpose of the ditch was some sort of water irrigation system maybe?
+Practically speaking, the purpose of the ditch was probably some sort of water irrigation system.
 Flood prevention?
-Who knew, really?
-Who cared, really?
+Maybe?
+Who knew really.
+Who cared really.
 For sure I didn’t.
-For the purposes of childhood, the ditch had endless possibilities.
+For the purposes of my childhood, the ditch had endless possibilities.

 My best guess as to the depth of this ditch is about 100 feet.
 This means, of course, that it was more likely about 20-25 feet deep.
-But my 8-year-old self insists on sticking with 100 feet, so let’s split it down the middle and go with about 30 feet.
+But my 8-year-old self insists on sticking with 100 feet, so let’s split it by a third and go with about 30 feet.

-As a child, I was quite sure heaven would be covered in kudzu.
+As a child, though, I was quite sure heaven would be covered in kudzu.

 Since the ditch was so conveniently clothed in kudzu beauty, it was quite easy for us kids to scale up and down the sides at will – and we did so liberally.
 The ditch would fill with water after storms, so we’d find something (anything would do – a board, a jug, a random piece of rusty tetanus-producing metal…anything, really), scale down the side, and float down the ditch through the big drainage pipe before climbing back up the kudzu, running up the street and doing the whole thing all over again.